christopher-besch/homepage/src/articles/16_open_source/open_source.md

 This is the only way we can tame this beast.
 We cannot delegate that understanding to a few select people and treat technology as black-boxes; we all need to participate in some way.
 Open-Source is the way that is possible.
-When you're surrounded by Open-Source software you are invited, encouraged, to interact with the world more intimately.
+When you're surrounded with Open-Source software you are invited, encouraged, to interact with the world more intimately.
 You realize that *you* are the one to understand, change and improve.
-This resulsts in an inherently more secure world.
+This results in an inherently more secure world.
 When, instead, something is Closed-Source that means the manufacturer doesn't want you, the customer, to understand the product.
 It means they don't see the potential in you or even fear it.
 So much is lost when we just wait for others to do things.